Walter Maass

-Walter Gustav Julius Maass (30 August 1901 – ?) was a Nazi Party politician who served briefly as the Deputy Gauleiter and Acting Gauleiter in the Free City of Danzig.
+Walter Gustav Julius Maass (30 August 1901 – unknown) was a Nazi Party politician who served briefly as the Deputy Gauleiter and the acting Gauleiter in the Free City of Danzig, and as a member of the Danzig parliament from 1930 to 1939.
 He was also a member of the Schutzstaffel (SS) throughout the Nazi regime.
+He rose to the rank of SS-Sturmbannführer and worked for the SS security service in Danzig and in the Reich Security Main Office in Berlin.

-Early years
+Early life

-Born in Kordeshagen (today, Dobrzyca) the son of a carpenter, he went to the district school in Danzig (today Gdańsk) until age 15 and then was apprenticed to a lawyer and notary in Danzig until 1917.
+Born in Kordeshagen (today, Dobrzyca) the son of a carpenter, Maass went to the district boys' school in Danzig (today Gdańsk) from 1907 to 1915, and then was apprenticed to a lawyer and notary in Danzig until July 1917.
 He worked as an assistant to the Magistrate of Danzig until January 1919 when he entered military service.
 He served as a cannoneer in Artillery Regiment 2 of the Reichswehr until discharged with the rank of Gefreiter on 31 October 1920.
 He then worked as an assistant office manager to a notary in Danzig until 31 August 1922.
-He left that job to become an administrative clerk with the State Customs Office, a position he would hold until 1933.
+He left that job to become an administrative clerk with the state Customs Office, a position he would hold until 1933.

-Drawn to right-wing politics, in July 1921 he joined the Deutschvölkischer Schutz- und Trutzbund, the largest, most active, and most influential anti-Semitic federation in Germany.
-On 21 August 1921 he co-founded the Deutschvölkischer Wanderbund, a forerunner of the Sturmabteilung (SA) in Danzig.
-He became a member of the German Social Party, an anti-Semitic and volkisch organization in 1922.
-In 1924 he joined the Frontbann, an SA front organization formed while the SA was banned.
+Drawn to right-wing politics, Maass was a member of the Organisation Consul, an ultra-nationalist and antisemitic terrorist group, between January and August 1921.
+In July 1921, he joined the Deutschvölkischer Schutz- und Trutzbund, the largest, most active, and most influential antisemitic federation in Germany.
+On 21 August 1921, he co-founded the Deutschvölkischer Wanderbund, a forerunner of the paramilitary Sturmabteilung (SA) in Danzig.
+He became a member of the German Social Party, an antsemitic and Völkisch organization in 1922.
+In 1924, he joined the Frontbann, an SA front organization formed while the SA was banned.
 He later joined the SA after the ban was lifted and served until 1931.